 The same admission arrangements apply to children moving between schools as those starting for the first time, and admission is dependent on the availability of places.

-If there are places available, the start date may not be immediate and would normally be at the beginning of a half term.
+If there are places available, the start date may not be immediate and would normally be within 20 school days.
+If a school is going through an organisational change, and increased numbers of pupils are moving to a different school, pupils will be admitted to the new school at the start of each half term.
 In general it is unwise to withdraw a child from one school before you have made satisfactory arrangements for admission to another and it is expected that your child will continue to attend his/her current school.

 If the year group is full you will be informed of your right to appeal to the Independent Appeals Panel.